What's The Best Way to Backup A Nas? We Compared 3 Free Ways - Qiling

 create system backup step3

 Step 4.
-Click "Proceed", after the backup process is completed, you can click "Advanced" button of the tasks to further manage your backup such as recover it, create an incremental backup, etc.
+After the backup process is completed, click "Proceed", and then you can click the "Advanced" button of the task to further manage your backup, such as recovering it, creating an incremental backup, etc.

 schedule backup